- Information We Collect

 If you would like us to remove your profile, name, review or other content from our Site, you may contact us at [email protected]; please be sure to describe and identify the location of the content that you are referring to in your request.
 Please note that copies of information that you have updated, modified or deleted may remain viewable in cached and archived pages of the Services for a period of time, and may be maintained by us as a part of our records.

 How To Access, Update and Delete Your Personal Information

 We give you access to and control over your personal information, regardless of where you live.
-If you live in certain jurisdiction, you may have legal rights with respect to your information, which you can exercise as outlined below.
+If you live in certain jurisdictions, you may have legal rights with respect to your information, which you can exercise as outlined below.